 The PCA3 test, short for ‘Prostate Cancer gene 3,’ is an alternative diagnostic test that detects elevated levels of a specific protein produced by prostate cancer cells.

 Unlike the PSA test, a high PCA3 test can only result from cancer – not from an enlarged prostate, inflamed prostate or other non-cancerous prostate problem.

-Before having a biopsy, do your research.
-Do not blindly agree to a procedure without being aware of the possible life-changing side effects it could have.
+Before undergoing a prostate biopsy, it’s advisable to conduct thorough research and make an informed decision, considering potential side effects.
+Do not blindly agree to a prostate biopsy without being aware of the possible life-changing side effects it could have.

 There are alternative diagnostic methods to consider, such as MRI and the PCA3 test.
 These methods offer non-invasive options, but their suitability may depend on individual circumstances.

 Plus, they don’t have the negative side effects that result from a prostate biopsy.

 Have you had a prostate biospy?
 Share your experience below.